Dragonfly2016/OMS/README.md

-# OrderManagementSystem
-Order Management System
+# Order Management System (OMS)
-College Project
+OMS is a College Project created by Rodney Melby in 2015